 Oppositional Defiant Disorder

 RockHaven is designed to help children with many different mental health and behavioural disorders, especially those that often result from abuse and neglect.
 RockHaven parents understand that happiness as a foster child is complicated, but not impossible.

 Become A Treatment Foster Parent Today!

 Have you ever considered doing something to help your community?
 Have you ever thought: “I am really good with children?”
 Have you ever considered that the key to our country’s success is our youth?
 If you answered yes to any of these questions – we need you!
-RockHaven is looking for professional parents who want to join the RockHaven team in partnership by opening their homes to become a therapeutic foster parent.
+RockHaven is looking for parents that are looking to make a difference in the lives of youth in care.
+Join the RockHaven team in partnership by opening your home to become a therapeutic foster parent.
 RockHaven will work with you to complete the 3-week training program designed to give you the tools you will need to successfully parent children and youth previously traumatized by abuse and neglect.
 You won’t be in this alone as we believe the success of the program has everything to do with the team we build to work with each individual youth.

 RockHaven is also looking for parents who would like to open their homes on weekends and for short time periods to parent a youth in the program who is in need of respite care.
 Respite services give much-needed breaks to families who are full-time caretakers for youth with emotional and behavioral problems.